-We sat down with Peter Dawson, author, designer and former board member of the International Society of Typographic Designers, to discuss how typography affects the way we interact.
+We talked to Peter Dawson, author, designer and former board member of the International Society of Typographic Designers, about how typography affects the way we interact.

 How long have you been interested and involved in typefaces and typography?

 It was twenty-six years ago, I was formally introduced to typography and typefaces during my first year of studying for a degree in Graphic Design at Kingston University, Surrey, when my lecturer, designer Eugenie Dodd, asked me to complete a typographic project.
 It was a momentous moment as I realized that a whole world lay before me of typefaces and their infinite possibilities.
 I changed tack in my studies and never looked back.
 Gone was my ambition of becoming a comic-book Illustrator as my attentions turned to becoming a typographic graphic designer.

 How important is type design in graphic design and communication?

 Over the years, I have worked with numerous typefaces on a wide variety of projects and have always admired the creative ingenuity, dedication, craftsmanship and attention to detail of the unsung heroes of the world of type design.
 These highly skilled members of the creative community past and present number in their thousands.
 Many are revered as icons in the typographic world thanks to their creative genius and the unassuming daily passion that lies behind what are invariably labours of love, which enable those who work with type to have their creations read in print or on-line across the world.
 So essential in other words.

 Some fonts illicit a mood or theme, such a retro digital font or an art deco type font.
 Is this something that a designer creates or something that the user projects?